scottlynn73/Getting_Cleaning_Data_Wk4_Assignment/README.md

 9) Take the mean value of all included features ordered by the activity and subject.

 10) Write a tidy data table as a text file- tidy_data.txt

+11) A description of the contents of tidy_data.txt is provided in the Codebook.md file